Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Conclusions

 \section{Conclusions}

-In this paper we have extended the characterization of \cite{Wil72a} when a system is equivalent to a port Hamiltonian system to the case of general non-minimal systems.
-We have presented an explicit construction procedure for the construction of the transformation matrices, which can be implemented as a numerical method.
-This implementation is currently under construction.
+{ Building on several well-known results, see Section~\ref{sec:lyaric}, we have in this paper extended the characterization of when a system is equivalent to a port-Hamiltonian system to the case of general non-minimal systems and to the case that the symmetric part of the feedthrough matrix is singular.
+We have presented an explicit procedure for the construction of the transformation matrices, and have provided an implementation.
+The method presented works in all tested and synthetically constructed problems.
+By generating minimal perturbations to system coefficients, our procedure can also be used on a system that is not stable or not passive to produce a pH representation of a nearby system that is both stable and passive.}

+Open problems include the question how to parameterize the positive definite solutions of \eqref{LMIcond} in terms of eigenvalues or pseudospectra of the system matrix and the choice of adequate robustness measures to select an optimal solution of \eqref{LMIcond}.
+The extension of the approach to differential-algebraic equations is another important research topic.